EthanJWright/vs-tasks.nvim/README.md

 - Ctrl-p will open in a split terminal
 - Ctrl-b will run the task as a job in the background
 - Ctrl-w will run the task as as a job in the background, and watch the file
+- Ctrl-r will take what ever input you typed and run it as a command

 ### When the jobs telescope is open